11. Matrices and other arrays#

 ## [2,] 4 500 6000

-Write a function that standardises the values in each column of a given matrix: for each column, from every element, subtract the mean and then divide it by the standard deviation.
-Try to do it in a few different ways, including via a call to apply, sweep, scale, or based solely on arithmetic operators.
+Write a function that standardises the values in each column of a given matrix: for all elements in each column, subtract their mean and then divide them by the standard deviation.
+Try to implement it in a few different ways, including via a call to apply, sweep, scale, or based solely on arithmetic operators.

 Note